Skip to main content

 CommonMsgInfoโ€‹

 Initially, each message must first store CommonMsgInfo (TL-B) or CommonMsgInfoRelaxed (TL-B).
-This allows us to define technical details that relate to the transaction type, transaction time, recipient address, technical flags, and fees.
+This allows us to define technical details that relate to the message type, message time, recipient address, technical flags, and fees.

 Looking at TL-B, youโ€™ll notice that only the CommonMsgInfo is available when used with the ext_in_msg_info type.
-This is because transaction type fields such as src, created_lt, created_at, and others are rewritten by validators during transaction handling.
-In this case, the src transaction type is most important because when transactions are sent, the sender is unknown, and is written by validators during verification.
+This is because message fields such as src, created_lt, created_at, and others are rewritten by validators during transaction handling.
+In this case, the src field in message is most important because when messages are sent, the sender is unknown, and is written by validators during verification.
 This ensures that the address in the src field is correct and cannot be manipulated.

 However, the CommonMsgInfo structure only supports the MsgAddress specification, but the senderโ€™s address is typically unknown and it is required to write the addr_none (two zero bits 00).
 In this case, the CommonMsgInfoRelaxed structure is used, which supports the addr_none address.
 For the ext_in_msg_info (used for incoming external messages), the CommonMsgInfo structure is used because these message types donโ€™t make use of a sender and always use the MsgAddressExt structure (the addr_none$00 meaning two zero bits), which means there is no need to overwrite the data.